apache/incubator-spot/spot-oa/ui/INSTALL.md

 ## Install Spot UI

+1. Install Python dependencies following the steps from [here](../README.md)

-1. Go to Spot UI folder
+2. Go to Spot UI dir

-	`$ cd PATH_TO_SPOT/ui/`
+    `$ cd PATH_TO_SPOT/spot-oa/ui/`

-2. With root privileges, install browserify and uglify as global commands on your system.
+3. With root privileges, install browserify and uglify as global commands on your system.

     `# npm install -g browserify uglifyjs`

-3. Install dependencies and build Spot UI
+4. As a regular user install dependencies and build Spot UI

     `$ npm install`

 ## How to run Spot UI

-1. Go to Spot UI folder
+1. Go to Spot OA dir

-	`$ cd PATH_TO_SPOT/`
+    `$ cd PATH_TO_SPOT/spot-oa/`

 2. Start the web server

     `$ ./runIpython.sh`

-3. Verify your installation by going to one of the URLs found [here](https://github.com/Open-Network-Insight/open-network-insight/wiki/Suspicious%20Connects).
+3. Verify your installation, go to http://SPOT_OA_SERVER:8889/files/ui/flow/suspicious.html.